-In order to plan for its future, the Barrow Mansion Board reached out to engage a large group of local stakeholders, including tenants, neighbors, elected officials and community partners in a Strategic Planning workshop exercise.
+In order to plan for its future, the Barrow Mansion Board reached out to engage a large group of local stakeholders, including tenants, other Jersey City nonprofit organization representatives, neighbors, Jersey City elected officials and community partners in a Strategic Planning workshop exercise.
 These neighbors and interested parties were asked to help the Barrow Mansion Board think expansively about the building's future with visitors in mind.